GaaabLiz/shelliz/Readme.md

 - Background command launch with **&** at the end of the line.
 - Enviroment variable in shell prompt.
+- Shell will ingnore SIGINT signals when a foreground process is running.

 ## How to use